14. Interfacing compiled code (**)

 ## [1] 2 2

-modifies y and z in place!
-It is not the same semantics as the one we got used to when interacting with R. Hence, we must always make a copy.
+modifies y and z in place.
+Hence, to maintain the compatibility with the classic R semantics, we must always make a copy.

 Most languages do not support the notion of missing values out of the box.
 Therefore, in R, they have to be emulated.
 Table 14.3 lists the relevant constants and the conventional ways for testing for missingness.